tock/book/src/usb-hid.md

 };
 ```

-and map syscalls from userspace to our kernel driver:
+Next we need to map syscalls from userspace to our kernel driver by editing the
+`SyscallDriverLookup` implementation for the board:

 ```rust
 // Keyboard HID Driver Num: